neznajko/yoi/README.md

 - https://github.com/neznajko/artGallery
 - [ Combinatorics ]
 - [ Python ]
-- this is about an Art Gallery and covering gaps in a Guards Shedule.
+- This is about an Art Gallery and covering gaps in a Guards Shedule.
 ### Str8
 - https://github.com/neznajko/Str8
 - [ Searching ]